 What is CRISPR gene editing technology?

 In 1987, Japanese scientists discovered some quirky repeating DNA sequences of E. coli bacteria.
 These patterns were labeled “clustered regularly interspaced short palindromic repeats,” which led to the acronym CRISPR.

 In 2007, it was discovered that CRISPRs are an integral part of a bacteria’s defense system.
 They enable bacteria to recognize the genetic pattern of an invading virus.
 The bacteria then create warrior enzymes (called Cas9) that stop the viral threat by literally chopping up the viruses’ DNA.

 By 2013, scientists had learned to use Cas9 enzymes to edit living DNA and RNA.
 They used the enzymes like scissors, to slice out portions of a mouse’s DNA, and then splice the DNA strand back together.

-Using CRISPR technology for antibiotic therapiesThe newest role envisioned for the CRISPR Cas system is as a new kind of antibiotic, trained to attack and defeat the evolved antibiotic-resistant bacteria (superbugs) that now scorn standard antibiotics.
-These include bacterial infections such as UTIs, salmonella and staphylococcus.
+Using CRISPR technology for antibiotic therapiesThe newest role envisioned for the CRISPR Cas system is a new kind of antibiotic, trained to attack and defeat the evolved antibiotic-resistant bacteria (superbugs) that now scorn standard antibiotics.
+These include bacterial infections such as UTIs, salmonella, and staphylococcus.

 For decades, scientists and doctors have confronted bacterial and viral infections with the medical equivalent of widespread blunt force.
 Broad-spectrum antibiotics are commonly used to wipe out infections.
 But broad-spectrum antibiotics, by their very nature, also wipe out many beneficial microorganisms in the immune system.